 Where are Rec Tec (recteq) Grills Made?

 Recteq recently went through a complete rebranding process and changed its name to recteq from Rec Tec.
 With the rebrand, the company is set to expand its range of outdoor products and venture into other markets.
 Recteq decided to change the name and remove “grills” because they are moving the company into lifestyle products.
 Expect more than just grills from recteq.
-They also decided to use all lowercase letter and will now be “recteq.”
+They also decided to use all lowercase letters and will now be “recteq.”

 Traeger Overview